lloyd/lloyd.io/posts/2012-02-17-a-new-api-for-browserid.md

 ## Shimming

-Because BrowserID is new, but is designed to be used in old browsers, a javascript shim implementation is provided.
+Because BrowserID is designed to support browsers that predate it, a javascript shim implementation is provided.
 To use the API you should include the following javascript in your page: